rustic-games/sm/README.md

 passed in event type is invalid is an indication that you are trying to execute an illegal state transition.

-Finally, we are confined to initializing a new machine in only the states that we defined in `InitialStates`:
+Finally, we are confined to initialising a new machine in only the states that we defined in `InitialStates`:

 ```rust